 - Cloud-based deployment offers the advantage of accessibility from any location.
 Practitioners can securely access medical imaging AI software and patient data from various devices, enabling efficient remote consultations and decision-making.

 - On-premises deployment caters to practices that prioritize data control and compliance.
 It allows for localized access to data within the practice’s secure network, making it suitable for facilities with specific data privacy requirements.

-The hybrid model ensures scalability, accommodating the needs of healthcare practices.
+The hybrid model ensures scalability, accommodating the needs of and showing the advantages of AI for healthcare practices.
 Cloud-based deployment allows scalability, as resources can be quickly adjusted based on demand.
 Conversely, on-premises deployment offers scalability by allowing practices to scale their infrastructure to handle increased data volume and processing needs internally.